 Pneumonia, pneumothorax (collapsed lung), and tuberculosis are the usual complicating factors in lung injury workers compensation claims.

 An employee in Louisiana may be able to recover workers compensation benefits for lung disease, pneumonia, or tuberculosis if the employee can show that the employment caused the disease.

 Louisiana courts have shown that lung disease, pneumonia, or tuberculosis were caused by the employment in the following situations:

 - Where inhalation of dust and other particles resulted in a disabling lung disease;

-- Where the testimony of plaintiff's experts that the strain of lifting a three-hundred pound weight activated dormant tuberculosis and caused pneumothora; and
+- Where the testimony of plaintiff's experts that the strain of lifting a three-hundred-pound weight activated dormant tuberculosis and caused pneumothorax; and

-- Where the deceased was struck a severe blow on the head by an axe, and shortly thereafter he developed fever and died of pneumonia.
+- Where the deceased was struck a severe blow on the head by an ax, and shortly after that he developed fever and died of pneumonia.

 Expert medical testimony by a treating physician is extremely important in these situations, in order to show that the employment caused the disease.